 A sacred herb in Ayurvedic medicine, Ashwagandha has been scientifically shown to improve insulin sensitivity, reduce stress and increase stamina.
 A study published in the Journal of Ayurveda Integretive Medicine showed that elite cyclists who took 500 mg capsules of Ashwagandha twice per day for 8-weeks had improved aerobic capacity.
-In contrasts, there were no changes in the elite athletes who were given a placebo.
+In contrast, there were no changes in the elite athletes who were given a placebo.
 A similar study was conducted in 2015, this time for 12-weeks with 50 athletic participants.
-At the end the trial, those who were given Ashwagandha had a greater endurance compared to those given a placebo.
+At the end of the trial, those who were given Ashwagandha had a greater endurance compared to those given a placebo.
 Ashwagandha can be taken as a capsule, as well as a tincture.
 While there are no major side-effects associated with it, it can cause mild stomach upset.

 This wild mushroom has been used in traditional Chinese medicine for centuries and can be taken as a tea or capsule.
-While it’s been debated on its effectiveness to enhance athletic performance (one study from 2004 showed it had no effect on aerobic capacity), the fungi is still revered from it’s bioactive components that boosts multiple aspects of the immune system.
+While it’s been debated on its effectiveness to enhance athletic performance (one study from 2004 showed it had no effect on aerobic capacity), the fungi is still revered from its bioactive components that boosts multiple aspects of the immune system.
 It contains adenosine, a nucleic acid that helps make energy carrying ATP.
 It’s also rich in B vitamins, essential amino acids.
-For runners, it may not only add an additional buffer to intense training sessions but increase their ability to handle more challenging workouts as indicated by a small study published the Journal of Dietary Supplements.
+For runners, it may not only add an additional buffer to intense training sessions but increase their ability to handle more challenging workouts as indicated by a small study published in the Journal of Dietary Supplements.